 If someone winds up on your e-commerce email list, they probably want updates, sale alerts, or sneak peaks of new products.
 If you don’t send them content that meets those expectations, their interest will diminish.

-ActiveCampaign helps you recapture the attention of your customers with list segmentation…and makes it even easier to never lose customer interest in the first place with marketing automation.
+ActiveCampaign helps you recapture the attention of your customers with list segmentation…and makes it even easier to never lose customer interest in the first place with a win-back automation series.

 Marketing automation lets you create email marketing campaigns that:

 - Stay at the front of your customers’ minds